lastdev/Addons/HandyNotes_MythicPlus/README.md

 Useful for new and experienced pushers alike.

+You may want to check my other addon related to M+ pushing : [MythicKeystone](https://www.curseforge.com/wow/addons/mythickeystone)

 Available in English, French, Spanish, Simplified Chinese and Russian, looking for translators: [Curseforge](https://legacy.curseforge.com/wow/addons/handynotes_mythicplus/localization)

 ## Mythic Dungeons Season 2